CREATING INCLUSIVE CLASSROOM COMMUNITIES AND COURSES

 EQUITABLE TEACHING METHODS

 Growing up alongside my brother, I have also observed how the impacts of his disabilities result as much from his corporeal and physical conditions as they do from his environment.
-As board member for the Sibling Transformation Project—a national program that supports adult siblings of people with disabilities in advocating for themselves, their siblings, and the disability community—I have learned to collectively create accessible environments, and these lessons shape my teaching methods and content.
+As board member for the Sibling Transformation Project—a national program that supports adult siblings of people with disabilities in advocating for themselves, their siblings, and the disability community—I have learned to create accessible environments, and these lessons shape my teaching methods and content.
 Furthermore, the COVID-19 pandemic has shown how easy it is for each of us—previously disabled or not—to lose access to people, spaces, and information when the tools we have for connecting are ill-suited to our physical conditions.
-Thus, I vary my teaching methods to accommodate a variety of learning styles and physical access needs; these methods include encounters with physical objects, drawing exercises, brief lectures, group discussions, independent readings, instructive handouts, and writing prompts.
+Thus, I vary my teaching methods to accommodate a variety of learning styles and physical access needs; these methods include creating encounters with physical objects in the classroom, organizing my lectures using carefully composed graphics, assigning drawing exercises, and facilitating group discussions.
 I also provide clear descriptions and rubrics for every assignment to not only support students with disabilities, but also first-generation students and other students who are new to college classrooms approach their work with confidence.

-Additionally, I often worried about money growing up, worked to support myself through college and graduate school, and borrowed a dizzying amount of money to pursue my education.
+Additionally, I worried about money growing up and worked to support myself through college and graduate school, as well as borrowed a dizzying amount of money to pursue my education.
 These experiences have made me deeply empathetic to the financial challenges many students face, and I am invested in making institutions of higher education accessible to people with limited economic resources.
 I provide PDFs of all materials and free museum admission to minimize financial barriers to accessing the content of my courses.
 I also continuously work to improve my use of course websites to give greater opportunities for success to students who are balancing their efforts to achieve their educational goals with employment and family obligations.

 EXPANDING THE FIELD OF ART HISTORY

-As an MFA student in interdisciplinary studio art, I was hungry for information on the history of transgender art, but I felt both lost and frustrated when I realized that very little work had been done in this subfield of art history.
+As an MFA student in interdisciplinary studio art at the Maryland Institute College of Art, I was hungry for information on the history of transgender art, but I felt both lost and frustrated when I realized that very little work had been done in this subfield of art history.
 This and the enthusiasm I found for teaching art history in studio art courses motivated my return to graduate school to pursue doctoral work in art history.
-Through my research and editorial work for projects like the August 2020 issue of the Journal of Visual Culture titled “New Work in Transgender Art and Visual Culture Studies,” I seek to shape what is slowly becoming a distinct subfield.
+Through my dissertation research and editorial work for projects like the August 2020 issue of the Journal of Visual Culture titled “New Work in Transgender Art and Visual Culture Studies,” I seek to shape what is slowly becoming the distinct subfield of transgender art history.
 This experience has also motivated my growing research efforts in disability art history.
 Like transgender art history, I have found this history has gone largely unexamined despite how central materiality and visuality are and have been to disability culture.

-As a citizen of the academy, I aim to promote diverse scholarship more broadly by organizing events that cultivate discussions of marginalized histories and peoples.
-For example, as organizer of the 2019-2020 Stanford Humanities Center Feminist and Queer Research Workshop, I invited scholars like Prof. Shari Huhndorf to present her project titled “Indigeneity and the Politics of Space: Gender, Geography, Culture;” Prof. Nick Mitchell to present on his book Disciplinary Matters: Black Studies, Women’s Studies, and the Neoliberal University; and Prof. micha cárdenas to present her book Poetic Operations, which proposes algorithmic analysis as a means to develop a trans of color poetics.
+As a citizen of the academy more broadly, I aim to promote diverse scholarship more broadly by organizing events that cultivate discussions of marginalized histories and peoples.
+For example, as organizer of the 2019-2020 Stanford Humanities Center Feminist and Queer Research Workshop, I invited scholars like Dr. Shari Huhndorf to present her project titled “Indigeneity and the Politics of Space: Gender, Geography, Culture;” Dr. Nick Mitchell to present on his book Disciplinary Matters: Black Studies, Women’s Studies, and the Neoliberal University; and Dr. micha cárdenas to present her book Poetic Operations, which proposes algorithmic analysis as a means to develop a trans of color poetics.
 I also invited graduate students working on dissertations that expand discourse on abstract painting in the African diaspora, domestic violence in Latinx literature, and queer subcultural pedagogies in San Francisco in the 1960s and 70s in order to promote community and provide opportunities to receive constructive feedback from supportive and invested peers.
+Through this experience, I realized how critical cross-disciplinary engagement is to fostering a truly diverse and inclusive academy.